Jawz84/Blog/PowerShell Contributing.md

 You can comment in the issue whether or not you could repro it, and on which version of PowerShell.
 Always try to reproduce a bug on the latest version of PowerShell.
 Make sure you read the [FAQ](https://github.com/PowerShell/PowerShell/blob/master/docs/FAQ.md) and the [known issues](https://docs.microsoft.com/powershell/scripting/whats-new/).

-If a bug is reproducable, it can be tested and fixed.
+If a bug is reproducible, it can be tested and fixed.
 If a bug is not reproducable, more research may be needed.
 You may be able to help the filer of the bug with that.

 ### 3. Comment on language change proposals